A regional radio station threw the spotlight on induction cap sealing last week.

 The mega-dairy site produces 1.5 million bottles of milk a day – all of which are sealed by Enercon’s Super Seal™ Max machines.

-Click below to here hear the full interview…
+Click here hear the full interview…